 The majority of the pamphlets were published in New England, with Massachusetts being the most heavily represented state.
 However, the collection also includes pamphlets from other states, such as Tennessee, Louisiana, North Carolina, Illinois, and Indiana.
 Foreign countries such as Canada, France, and Italy are also represented, and the collection also includes a speech in Honolulu, Hawaii, in 1854, over one hundred years before its statehood.
 Of interest to scholars of American social and political history, the collection provides a sweeping demonstration of the ways in which the concept of America has changed through several formative events in the nation’s history.

 Holdings: 458 pamphlets

-The materials in this collection have been fully catalogued and are available in MERLIN under the heading Fourth of July Orations Collection (University of Missouri–Columbia.
+The materials in this collection have been fully catalogued and are available in the library catalog under the heading Fourth of July Orations Collection (University of Missouri–Columbia.
 Libraries).
 The original pamphlets are available to researchers in the Special Collections Reading Room (room 401) during regular service hours.
 The collection does not circulate.

-The collection is partially digitized.
-Selected pamphlets are available online at the HathiTrust.
+The collection is digitized.
+Pamphlets are available online at the HathiTrust.